-- You simply need a measuring tape to get figures to enter into a body fat calculator.
+- You simply need a measuring tape to measure and enter the data into a body fat calculator.

-- You would know if you should be worried about your health and fitness when the fat percentage seems to be alarmingly high.
+- You have a general idea if you should take action when the fat percentage seems to be alarmingly high.

-Experts have spoken — there’s nothing out there, not even doctors, blood tests, etc. that can provide you with 100% accurate body fat percentage.
-The only way for you to find out is by taking your body apart, look for the fats and weigh it — and of course, that’s impossible for you to do!
+There’s nothing that exists, not even doctors, blood tests, and the like that can provide you with 100% accurate body fat percentage.
 If what you’re aiming for is a leaner and stronger body, then getting these estimates should be more than enough to assess your starting point, and then develop that data over time to check your progress.

 Click to learn more in our toolbox.